sfogfar/loop-less/README.md

 # shadow-cljs - browser quickstart

+## Note to self:

+If Conjure connects to the shadow.cljs nREPL but js namespace is not available try `:ConjureShadowSelect app`

 This is a minimum template you can use as the basis for CLJS projects intended to run in the browser.

 ## Required Software